-There are many ways to build electronic circuits.
+We enjoy many ways to build electronic circuits.
 For example, you might breadboard on a perforated circuit board, an etched PC board, a sheet of copper clad board, or even a piece of copper wire.
 In the hay day of tube electronics, builders used terminal strips and point-to-point wiring within the project chassis.
-I breadboard using Ugly Construction.
+I mostly breadboard using Ugly Construction.

 Ugly Construction, "dead bug", or "ground-plane construction" involves building circuits on top of a double or single-sided copper clad board (copper side up for single-sided board).
 The copper ground-plane provides a low impedance ground and mechanically supports the parts soldered to it.
 Component leads requiring grounding are soldered directly to the copper surface, while the ungrounded leads of these parts anchor any ungrounded parts connected to them.
 Isolated sections called stand-offs hold other ungrounded or remotely located parts.